dasiths/dasiths.github.io/_posts/2019-04-27-protecting-assets-without-using-authorization-headers.md

 categories: [.net, aspnet core, security]
 tags: [.net, aspnet core, security, tokens]
 ---
-tldr; If you want to access an api endpoint but don't have a way to append the authorization info to your request, you need to create a magic url that is short lived and has limited use.
+tl;dr; If you want to access an api endpoint but don't have a way to append the authorization info to your request, you need to create a magic url that is short lived and has limited use.
 [Go directly here for code samples](#solution-2).

 ---
 Consider this scenario.